For flawless iron-on transfers, use a Cricut EasyPress Mat with your Cricut EasyPress.

 A suitable protective mat/layer.
 The layer on top of your foundation must be heat-resistant, have good insulation properties, and wick moisture.

-The ideal example you likely have at home: a fluffy cotton bath towel with even texture (no embedded patterns), folded so it’s about 3 inches thick.
-View this chart of recommended settings when using a folded towel.
+The ideal example you likely have at home: a fluffy cotton bath towel with even texture (no embedded patterns).
+Fold the towel so it's about 3 inches thick.
+When using a folded towel, use this Interactive Quick Reference Guide when using a folded towel.

 What to avoid: